vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### DARKNESS

-On each turn, hides area in fog of war around affected town for all players other than town owner
+On each turn, hides area in fog of war around affected town for all players other than town owner.
+Currently does not work for any entities other than towns.

 - val: radius in tiles